bdg221/qosf_task/README.md

 # qosf_task

+Environment Notes:
+Latest version of Qiskit and numpy

 ## Step 1 - Generate Circuits
 For this task, I will need to have a Tofolli circuit and the circuit from the task with the two U3 gates set with provided parameters.